-20.2 Table 7.2 TIER TWO RESPONSE CAPABILITY Response Capability Mobilisation Procedure Two tugs equipped with dispersant spraying capabilities MT Fidra 21,000 litres VDC+ MT Seal Carr 3,300 litres VDC Mobilisation via Marine Management Team and effected by Forth and Tay Navigation Service or, if manned, by the MEC: Tel: 01324 498 584 (24 hrs) Adler and Allan Tel: 0800 592 827 (24 hours) Trained manpower and equipment stockpiles at Montrose and Glasgow.
-Hound Point Response Vessels Mobilisation via BP Kinneil Shift Team Lead.
-Side Sweep System Mobilisation of any asset is under the strict authorisation of the BP Marine Management Seamop 4090 Skimmer Team and effected by Forth and Tay Dispersant spraying system and Type 2/3 dispersant Navigation Service or, if manned, by the MEC: Absorbent materials KSL: 01324 476719 One vessel is classed for oil recovery FTNS: 01324 498584 (24 hrs) with a capacity of 200m MEC: 01324 498595 Two other vessels have oil recovery capability but are not classed.
-These have a capacity of 101m One of the four tugs stationed at Hound Point Marine Terminal can be made available subject to operational One workboat is available from the Hound Point Fleet which may be used for towing booms or upon request can have a dispersant system installed requirements.
-OSIS modelling facility BP Burntisland Response Base Mobilisation via BP Kinneil Shift Team Lead.
-Trained manpower and extensive equipment Mobilisation of any asset is under the strict authorisation of the BP Marine Management
+Table 7.2 TIER TWO R ESPONSE CAPABILITY Response Capability Mobilisation Procedure Forth Ports Limited Two tugs equipped with dispersant spraying capabilities Mobilisation via Marine Management Team and effected by Forth and Tay Navigation Service or, if manned, by the MEC: MT Fidra 21,000 litres VDC+ MT Hopetoun - Oil Spill Modelling FTNS Emergency Tel: 01324 498 495 (24 hrs) Software Adler and Allan Tel: 0800 592 827 (24 hours) Trained manpower and equipment stockpiles at Montrose and Glasgow.
+Hound Point Response Vessels Mobilisation via INEOS FPS Marine Manager Side Sweep System or Duty Incident Commander.
+Mobilisation of any asset is under the strict Seamop 4090 Skimmer authorisation of the INEOS FPS Marine Dispersant spraying system and Type 2/3 dispersant Management Team and effected by Forth and Tay Navigation Service or, if manned, by the MEC: Absorbent materials KSL: 01324 476719 One vessel is classed for oil recovery with a capacity of 200m3 Hound Point: 0131 331 6562 or 07786174093 Two other vessels have oil recovery capability but are not classed.
+These have a capacity of 101m3 FTNS Emergency Tel: 01324 498 495 (24 hrs) One workboat is available from the MEC: 01324 498595 Hound Point Fleet which may be used for towing booms or upon request can have a dispersant system installed One of the four tugs stationed at Hound Point Marine Terminal can be made available subject to operational requirements.
+Oil Spill Modelling Software INEOS FPS Burntisland Response Base Trained manpower and extensive equipment stocks (for containment and recovery, dispersant spraying, and shoreline Mobilisation via INEOS FPS Kinneil Shift Team Lead.
+Mobilisation of any asset is under the strict authorisation of the INEOS FPS Marine Management Team and protection. effected by Forth and Tay Navigation Service or, if manned, by the MEC: